 Sri Lanka’s annual inflation climbed to an all-time high of 39.1 percent in May of 2022 from 29.8 percent in the previous month.
 It was the highest inflation rate recorded ever and the sixth consecutive double-digit growth in consumer prices as prices continued to climb further for both food (57.4 percent vs 46.6 percent in April); and non-food products (30.6 percent vs 22 percent).
 On a monthly basis, consumer prices went up by 8.3 percent, easing from a 9.3 percent rise in April. source: Central Bank of Sri Lanka

 Inflation Rate in Sri Lanka averaged 9.25 percent from 1986 until 2022, reaching an all time high of 39.10 percent in May of 2022 and a record low of -0.90 percent in March of 1995.
 This page provides - Sri Lanka Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sri Lanka Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Inflation Rate in Sri Lanka is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Sri Lanka to stand at 4.40 in 12 months time.
-In the long-term, the Sri Lanka Inflation Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Inflation Rate in Sri Lanka is expected to be 47.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Inflation Rate is projected to trend around 6.00 percent in 2023, according to our econometric models.